-LOGISTICS SECTION CHIEF Obtain briefing from Incident Commander.

-LOGISTICS SECTION CHIEF Distribute resource request forms to each Incident Management Team member.
+□ Obtain briefing from Incident Commander. □ Distribute resource request forms to each Incident Management Team member.
 Document the request, use, return, and condition of resources used to respond.
+Utilize NHICS form 257 Resource Accounting Record for this task. □ Ensure the following resources are mobilized, assigned, and tracked: Staff and Surge Support Emergency Supplies Communications Equipment Food and Water Transportation □ Document volunteer sign-in and sign-out for each operational period (e.g., shift).
+This will be completed in concert with facility Staffing Coordinator and HR Manager. □ Request Incident Commander approval to activate emergency service related vendor agreements for additional resources. □ Communicate concerns to the Incident Commander, as needed.
+LOGISTICS SECTION CHIEF request, use, return, and condition of resources used to respond.
 Utilize NHICS form 257 Resource Accounting Record for this task.
 Ensure the following resources are mobilized, assigned, and tracked: Staff and Surge Support Emergency Supplies Communications Equipment Food and Water Transportation Document volunteer sign-in and sign-out for each operational period (e.g., shift).
 This will be completed in concert with facility Staffing Coordinator and HR Manager.
 Request Incident Commander approval to activate emergency service related vendor agreements for additional resources.
+Obtain briefing from Incident Commander.
+Staff and Surge Support Emergency Supplies Communications Equipment Food and Water Transportation Document volunteer sign-in and sign-out for each operational period (e.g., shift).
+This will be completed in concert with facility Staffing Coordinator and HR Manager.
+Request Incident Commander approval to activate emergency service related vendor agreements for additional resources. request, use, return, and condition of resources used to respond.
+Utilize NHICS form 257 completed in concert with facility Staffing Coordinator and HR Manager.
+Request Incident Commander approval to activate emergency service related vendor agreements for additional resources.
+Staff and Surge Support Emergency Supplies Communications Equipment Food and Water for additional resources.
 Communicate concerns to the Incident Commander, as needed.
+Communicate concerns to the Incident Commander, as needed.

 FINANCE/ADMINISTRATION SECTION CHIEF Obtain briefing from Incident Commander.

-FINANCE/ADMINISTRATION SECTION CHIEF Initiate protection of, or move/relocate facility records, as needed.
+Initiate protection of, or move/relocate facility records, as needed.
 Completed in concert with facility medical records and Business office representatives.
 Maintain incident cost tracking and analysis, including the documentation, retrieval, safeguarding and distribution of cash, credit card, and receipt/invoice processes.
 Business office manager will coordinate with TMG Financial Operations Representatives to manage this process.
 Document and track facility-wide personnel work hours worked relevant to the emergency.
 Facility Payroll and HR Managers will coordinate with TMG VP of Administration.
 Contact insurance company to notify them of the incident and identify and document requirements for submitting damage/claim reports.
 TMG Financial Operations Representatives.

 Consult with government officials regarding reimbursement regulations, requirements, and forms.
 TMG Financial Operations Representatives.
-Approve and submit a financial status report to the Incident Commander summarizing cost-to-date financial data relative to personnel, supplies, and miscellaneous expenses.
+FINANCE/ADMINISTRATION SECTION CHIEF Approve and submit a financial status report to the Incident Commander summarizing cost-to-date financial data relative to personnel, supplies, and miscellaneous expenses.
 Only as requested.
 Ensure that required financial and administrative documentation is properly prepared and maintained.
 Process invoices received.
 Submit resource requests to the Logistics Section Chief (if activated), as needed.
 Communicate concerns to the Incident Commander, as needed.